Julian Assange: Early publications

 Assange found key supporters at the Chaos Computer Club conference in Berlin in December 2007, including Daniel Domscheit-Berg and Jacob Appelbaum and the Swedish hosting company PRQ.

 During this period, Assange was WikiLeaks' editor-in-chief and one of four permanent staff.
 The organisation maintained a larger group of volunteers, and Assange relied upon networks of others with expertise.
 The organisation published internet censorship lists, leaks, and classified media from anonymous sources.
 The publications include revelations about drone strikes in Yemen, corruption across the Arab world, extrajudicial executions by Kenyan police, 2008 Tibetan unrest in China, and the "Petrogate" oil scandal in Peru.
 From its inception, the website had a significant impact on political news in a large number of countries and across a wide range of issues.

 From its inception, WikiLeaks sought to engage with the established professional media.
 It had good relations with parts of the German and British press.
 A collaboration with the Sunday Times journalist Jon Swain on a report on political killings in Kenya led to increased public recognition of the WikiLeaks publication, and this collaboration won Assange the 2009 Amnesty International New Media Award.
-Assange said that six men with guns tried to attack the compound that he slept at in Kenya after the report was published, but were scared away when a guard shouted.
+Six men with guns tried to attack the compound that he slept at in Kenya after the report was published; when the security team were alerted the attackers fled.
 The Kenya leak led to corruption being a major issue in the election that followed, which was marred by violence.
 According to Assange, "1,300 people were eventually killed, and 350,000 were displaced.
 That was a result of our leak.
 On the other hand, the Kenyan people had a right to that information and 40,000 children a year die of malaria in Kenya.
 And many more die of money being pulled out of Kenya, and as a result of the Kenyan shilling being debased".
 Reporters have discussed the moral dilemma involved in reporting the corruption in Kenya.